bi0dread/figo/README.md

 The figo package provides a robust mechanism for building dynamic filters across multiple database systems using a unified domain-specific language (DSL).
 It simplifies the process of defining complex filters and converting them into database-specific queries, offering a powerful tool for creating flexible and maintainable data access layers.

-## Differences from gorm package

-Just makes gorm clauses from string - no more complex query building!

 ### Package Name

 figo